kevinplayer/IHCL/README.md

 This repository contains the official PyTorch implementation of **IHCL** (Importance-aware Hypergraph Contrastive Learning), a paper submitted to *Expert Systems with Applications (ESWA)*.

-> **Abstract:** Hypergraph neural networks are powerful for modeling high-order correlations but are often vulnerable to structural noise and distribution shifts.
-We propose **IHCL**, a robust framework that introduces an interpretable importance scoring mechanism integrating topological and semantic signals (e.g., degree, centrality, feature variance).
-By progressively masking non-essential hyperedges and maximizing mutual information between views, IHCL effectively suppresses noise while preserving discriminative patterns.
+> **Abstract:** Hypergraph modeling of higher-order interactions is essential in fields such as environmental risk assessment, biophysics, and physiology.
+However, robust hypergraph representation learning remains challenging due to the complexity of multi-way relationships and the prevalence of structural noise.
+Although conventional Hypergraph Neural Networks (HGNNs) often incorporate attention mechanisms, they typically rely on local feature aggregation over the observed incidence structure.
+This dependence can limit their ability to learn noise-invariant structural representations, rendering the models vulnerable to structural perturbations and distribution shifts.
+To address these limitations, we propose IHCL (Importance-aware Hypergraph Contrastive Learning), a robust framework that integrates importance-guided structural perturbations with contrastive learning.
+IHCL quantifies hyperedge importance by combining four complementary signals: hyperedge degree, intra-edge feature variance, structural centrality, and feature centrality.
+Guided by these importance scores, IHCL progressively masks noise-sensitive hyperedges and enforces representation consistency between the original and perturbed hypergraphs through contrastive learning.
+By effectively filtering out noisy connections while preserving discriminative higher-order patterns, IHCL substantially improves robustness of the system.
+Theoretically, we prove that importance-aware masking minimizes representation shift and preserves mutual information, leading to a tighter generalization bound compared to random strategies.
+Extensive experiments on eight benchmark datasets demonstrate that IHCL outperforms state-of-the-art baselines, exhibiting superior stability under structural noise and diverse data distributions.

 ## 🌟 Highlights